codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 <p>(but definitely not <a href="https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition">like this</a>).</p>

-Maybe it isn’t an arithmetic problem at all though.
-The whole cycle repeats continuously with a period of fifteen, like this:
+So that solution treats it as an arithmetical problem, but maybe it doesn't have to be.
+If we analyse it, the whole cycle repeats continuously with a period of fifteen, like this:

 _number, number, Fizz, number, Buzz, Fizz, number, number, Fizz, Buzz, number, Fizz, number, number, FizzBuzz_

-so perhaps we can treat it that way in our program.
+and perhaps we can treat it that way in our program.
 Clojure has a function called `cycle` which lazily repeats a supplied pattern endlessly:

 ```
 user=> (take 10 (cycle [nil nil "Fizz"]))